Requirements for a DUI Checkpoint

-Regardless of whether the checkpoint is a DUI checkpoint or some other type of checkpoint, failure to comply with the state requirements can result in a suppression of the evidence to be used against you.
+Regardless of whether the checkpoint is a DUI checkpoint or some other type of checkpoint, such as a license checkpoint, failure to comply with the state requirements can result in a suppression of the evidence to be used against you.
 If the evidence against you is suppressed, then the case against you will likely be dropped or dismissed.

 There are also U.S. Border Checkpoints where Customs and Border Protection agents can search you and your belongings at the U.S. border without probable cause or a search warrant.
 So anytime you cross the border, you consent to a search.
 Agents might generally stop and search the property of anyone entering or exiting the U.S if they believe you’re concealing contraband or weapons.

 Getting Legal Help with DUI Checkpoints